kneron/document_center/docs/toolchain/python_app/app_flow_manual.md

 There are also some conversion functions for your convenience under python_flow/utils/utils.py.
 Use convert_binary_to_numpy to get a NumPy array from an input binary image.
 Use convert_pre_numpy_to_rgba to dump a NumPy array into RGBA binary used for CSIM.

-Reminder: For C postprocess, although the inference results are supplied as input in the function, you will still need to call the utility functions csim_to_memory or dynasty_to_memory to load the data before calling your postprocess wrapper.

 ## Usage

 ```